aather/abyss/README.md

 ![Abyss](abyss.jpg)

-Abyss is used to monitor application and server performance.
-To estimate resource demand of complex workload, it is essential to have access to low level profiling data captured at proper granularity.
-Abyss is designed to understand application characteristics by measuring relevent metrics across full software stack.
-Correlation is then performed to identify resource constraints limiting application performance.
-Abyss toolset provides access to low level profiling data captured at higher resolution.
+- Collects system and application level performance metrics at a higher resolution
+- Helps automate benchmarks and interpret results
+- Use time-series graphite database to store metrics
+- Query metrics for visualization via Grafana graph and dashboard builder. http://grafana.org/
+- Custom Dashboards are available for graphing: cassandra, kafka, tomcat, nfs, system metrics and benchmark results.  go/abyss
+- Abyss design fits well into self service model
+- Capture metrics across full software stack: application, JVM, system, network, and kernel.
+- Higher granularity of metrics helps identify resource usage spikes and constraints
+- Low level profiling data to understand application characteristics
+- Data correlation via custom dashboards

-## Abyss Design
+## Abyss Model

-Abyss agents run on a server or a cloud instance to capture application and system level metrics and periodically push them to a graphite server (Support for influxdb and Elastic Search are planned).

-Ready to use dashboards are created using Grafana to visualize metrics and to perform data correlation.

-Abyss is consist of three components:

-- **Agents:** Agents run on the instance being monitored and are written using perl, python and C.
+Abyss relies on following components to function:
+- Agents: Run on instance under investigation
-  - **App:** App agents capture java application and jvm metrics via JMX port on localhost.
-Cassandra, kafka and tomcat agents are available.
+- Application: Application and JVM metrics via JMX port.
+Available agents: Cassandra, Kafka, Tomcat
-  - **System:** System agent captures system metrics: cpu, mem, net, io, NFS
+- System: System level metrics: cpu, memory, net, tcp, io, nfs
-  - **Sniffer:** Sniffer agents captures low level per connection tcp metrics and IO latency metrics using perf and kernel module
+- Sniffer: Low level tcp and io metrics collected via kernel driver and linux “perf” utility.
-  - **Benchmark:** benchmarking agents are used to automate the process of running  network and IO benchmarks.
-Agents also collects relevent benchmark and system level metrics
+- Benchmark: Automate IO and Network benchmark and interpret results
+- Time-Series Database:  All agents ship metrics to graphite server.
+Support is planned for ES, Cloudwatch, influxDB
+- Visualization: Grafana is used for querying metrics and designing dashboards

+## Abyess Agents
+- Abyss agents are simple to write and language agnostic.
+- There are sample agents written in Perl are available.
-- **Graphite Server:** Agents periodically (default: every 5 seconds) ship metrics to graphite server on the network.
+- Agents collects metrics and ships them to graphite server periodically.
-- **Visualization:** Once sufficient metrics (15-30 minutes) are collected, Grafana dashboards are used to visualize it.
-Ready to use Dashboards are available.
+- For graphite database, metrics are sent in “.” formatted string with time stamp:
+ - $server.$host.system.mem.free_cached $free_cached $datestamp
+ - where: metrics name: $server.$host.system.mem.free_cached, metrics value: $free_cached, timestamp: $datestamp
+- For graphing metrics, open source grafana dashboard builder is used to query metrics and to design custom dashboards.
+Sample Dashboards are available.
+Grafana is feature rich and support:
+ - Several time-series data sources: Elasticsearch, Cloudwatch, InfluxDB ..
+ - Templating Variables automatically filled with values from database
+ - Snapshot sharing of interactive graphs

 ## Abyss Config
 All config options for abyss agents are provided in a single file: **env.pl**.
 There are separate section for server running in AWS cloud and datacenter.
 Few options are listed below: